digidigital/quakejs-installer/README.md

 ```
 nano ./installerconfig.sh
 ```
-You should replace 127.0.0.1 with the IP or name of your comupter (or domainname)!
+* You should replace 127.0.0.1 with the IP or name of your comupter (or domainname)!
+* Set a RCON-Password!

 ### How to add maps
 Just put the map .pk3-file in the *customQ3maps* folder.
 If your map comes with a separate .pk3-file for additional assets (music, models or textures) merge the pk3-files or put the additional files in the *pak100input* or *pak101input* folders.